Time Dependent Hamiltonian Simulation Using Discrete Clock Constructions: Time Dependent Simulation by Multiproduct Formulas

+The next ingredient we need for a complexity analysis is asymptotic bounds on the number of subintervals $r$ needed in the time mesh.
+This will be the concern of this section.
+Unfortunately, in pursuing best-case bounds on $r$, we eschew a practical procedure for generating the time points $t_i$.~\app{adapt_deltat} provides a concrete procedure which is based on the analysis of this section.

-Having characterized the error on a single subinterval of the evolution, our next step is to generalize to longer evolutions by breaking the simulation interval into a series of shorter time steps.
-For time-independent Hamiltonians, this step is usually a straightforward exercise in applying the triangle inequality.
-For time-\emph{dependent} Hamiltonians, because the cost per unit time can vary with $t$ in general, one should adaptively choose the step size depending on the cost.
-For our purposes, this means choosing a step size inversely proportional to the energy measure $\Lambda(\tau)$.
-We will explore this adaptive time stepping and show $L^1$-norm scaling with $\Lambda(\tau)$ here.
-See~\app{milieu} for a definition of $L^1$-norm scaling.
+For time dependent Hamiltonians, because the cost per unit time can vary with $t$ in general, one should adaptively choose the step size depending on the cost.
+For our purposes, this means choosing a step size inversely proportional to the energy measure $\Lambda_{2m+1}(t)$.
+We will explore this adaptive time stepping and show $L^1$-norm scaling with $\Lambda_{2m+1}(t)$ here.